Game: Skill, strategy, and chance

+Games are commonly classified along the chance/skill spectrum.
+Winning in chess is based entirely on skill, while in Candy Land it is based entirely on luck.
+Most games are in between.
+Backgammon combines strategy with the chance of dice roll.
+Settlers of Catan offers several paths to victory, and players may switch strategies, increasing their perceived autonomy.

 Types

 Tug of war is an easily organized, impromptu game that requires little equipment.

 Games can take a variety of forms, from competitive sports to board games and video games.

 Sports

 Association football is a popular sport worldwide.

+Sports are competitive games involving physical skill with accepted rules.
 Many sports require special equipment and dedicated playing fields, leading to the involvement of a community much larger than the group of players.
 A city or town may set aside such resources for the organization of sports leagues.

-Popular sports may have spectators who are entertained just by watching games.
-A community will often align itself with a local sports team that supposedly represents it (even if the team or most of its players only recently moved in); they often align themselves against their opponents or have traditional rivalries.
-The concept of fandom began with sports fans.

-Lawn games

-Lawn games are outdoor games that can be played on a lawn, an area of mowed grass (or alternately, on graded soil) generally smaller than a sports field (pitch).
-Variations of many games that are traditionally played on a sports field are marketed as "lawn games" for home use in a front or back yard.
-Common lawn games include horseshoes, sholf, croquet, bocce, and lawn bowls.
+Association football (soccer) is the world's most popular sport by participation, with 250 million players in over 200 countries.

+Spectator sports have been part of human culture for thousands of years.
+Local and national sports teams are arenas for group identity, promoting civic pride in the home team in municipal rivalries.

+Lawn games spread in the late 19th century as outdoor recreation.
+Croquet, bocce, and boules provide leisurely competition and social interaction.